micropython/micropython/docs/esp32/tutorial/intro.rst

 The first thing you need to do is download the most recent MicroPython firmware .bin file to load onto your ESP32 device.
 You can download it from the
 `MicroPython downloads page <http://micropython.org/download#esp32>`_.
-From here, you have 3 main choices
+From here, you have 3 main choices:

 * Stable firmware builds
 * Daily firmware builds